jegesh/python-sqs-listener/README.rst

    :target: https://pypi.org/project/pySqsListener/

 This package takes care of the boilerplate involved in listening to an SQS queue, as well as sending messages to a queue.
-Thanks to @eligro91, the package now supports python 3.6!

 Installation
 ~~~~~~~~~~~~